ianlcurtis/github-copilotwith/README.md

 This is just an example, you should use your own understanding to create the best plan.
 You should be able to do this migration by using just the Java source code.
 ```

-Once you have a documented plan, ask copilot to execute incrementally
+> ⭐ **Tip** Once you have a documented plan, ask copilot to execute incrementally so that you can review the progress.
 ```
 Execute phase 1 only
 ```